HusseinLezzaik/Startup/README.md

 # Startups
-Repository with resources for everything related to founding a startup, investors, and useful tools.
+Repository with resources for creating a company.